markallanson/nmqtt/GettingStarted.md

 Code snippets to help you getting started with nMQTT.

 ## Connection
-Connect to an MQTT server running on the local machine using the default mqtt port
+Connect to an MQTT server running on the local machine using the default MQTT port.

     var client = new Nmqtt.MqttClient("localhost", "Nmqtt_quickstart");
     ConnectionState connectionState = client.Connect();

-Create a client using a custom MQTT Port
+Create a client using a custom MQTT port.

     MqttClient client = new Nmqtt.MqttClient("localhost", 25000, "Nmqtt_quickstart");